 Larry Hagman and Donna Mills starred in this short-lived NBC sitcom, which ran for 15 episodes during the 1971-1972 season.
-The played a couple who are sick of the rat race and want to live the good life.
-So, they get jobs as live-in servants for a wealthy family and get to enjoy all the finer things.
-The only problem?
-They don’t know anything about being servants.
-David Wayne, Hermione Baddeley and Danny Goldman rounded out the cast.
+They played a married couple who get jobs as a butler and a maid for a wealthy family despite having no idea how to be servants.

 From Book to TV

 In 1968, Atheneum Books published The Good Life, a novel by Douglass Wallop.
 It told the story of a tired, middle-class couple who decide to hire themselves out to a wealthy household as butler and maid in the hopes of finding “the good life.”
 Martin Levin called the novel a “bubbling social comedy” in his review for The New York Times, writing “the class struggle […] produces a shower of sparks that lights up some very funny confrontations, all the funnier because there is more than a grain of truth at the heart of them” .

 Unlike his earlier novel The Year the Yankees Lost the Pennant, which became the Tony Award-winning musical Damn Yankees in 1955, The Good Life wouldn’t make it to the stage.
 It did become a TV sitcom, however.
 Created by Fred Freeman and Lawrence J. Cohen, with Lee Rich and Claudio Guzman serving as executive producer and producer, The Good Life was a Lorimar/Humble production in association with Screen Gems.